-The rights of way in the UK even include ancient right of way which were given for horses and people.
-Then there are the so-called right of way granted by prescription and via explicit authorization.
+The law on public rights of way in the UK over private land dates back centuries and includes ancient rights of way given to horses and people.
+There are also rights of way granted in law by ‘prescription’ and though explicit authorisation (express grant).

 For more information on:

-- What is the advisable course of action for those who are in need of right of way?
+- What is the advisable course of action for those who need a right of way?